Want to understand the cost of replacement windows?

-We’ve done our own in-depth research to determine the average cost of window replacements in 2020, and today present our findings in this comprehensive guide.
+We’ve done our own in-depth research to determine the average cost of replacement windows, and today present our findings in this comprehensive guide.

-The costs of installing replacement windows in your home in 2020 are determined by factors such as size, frame materials, and glass quality.
+The costs of installing replacement windows in your home are determined by factors such as size, window frame materials, and glass quality.
 In this guide, we break down all the price variables to help you determine how much you’ll need to spend

 Manufacturers charge less for standard-sized windows like this one than they do for custom sizes